Fast reliable pricing and calibration of the rough Heston model: Introduction

+Thus, one can try to use the rotated GL quadrature instead of the sinh-acceleration but the results will be not reliable, for short maturity options especially unless high precision arithmetic is used.
+In the case of Heston model and rough Heston model, $c=c(T)\to 0$ as $T\to 0$; heuristically, we hope that if the results produced for 2-3 different rotations agree well, then the prices are sufficiently accurate, as in the case when the sinh-acceleration is applied.
+This conclusion can be false if the fallacious variation of the Adams method is used.
+In this case several dozens of non-neglible terms in the GL quadrature applied after different rotations are values of the same analytic functions.
+Hence, the difference of the price calculated using an ideal pricer and the sums of the non-negligible terms in the simplified trapezoid rule must be identical (up to the machine error).

+Using the methods developed in the paper and the CB principle, we address the outstanding problem \emph{Markovian or non Markovian} - which class of models fits the empirical data best.
 Starting with the celebrated Heston model \cite{heston-model}, affine models have become one of the most popular classes of stochastic volatility models, term structure models, and models in FX.
 The popularity is due to the fact that the characteristic function in an affine model can be explicitly calculated solving an associated system of generalized Riccati equations \cite{DFS}, hence, the Fourier transform technique allows one to express prices of options of the European type as oscillatory integrals.
 However, despite their analytical convenience, models based on classical affine diffusions such as Heston have well-documented limitations in reproducing key features of observed implied volatility surfaces.
 In particular, these models are unable to capture adequately the pronounced short-maturity steepness of implied volatility smiles -- a feature consistently observed in equity and FX markets.
 In response to these shortcomings, a new class of models, that of \emph{rough volatility} models, has been proposed.
 These models replace the standard Brownian Motion (BM) drivers of volatility with fractional processes characterised by a Hurst index $H \in (0,1/2)$.
-Examples of how the model provides a good fit of steep smiles at very short expiries can be found in Figure \ref{fig:insample} in section \ref{s:model_calib}.
+Empirical evidence presented by Gatheral, Jaisson, and Rosenbaum~\cite{GatheralJaissonRosenbaum2018} demonstrated that, at the time, the log-volatility of financial assets behaved as a fractional Brownian motion with $H \approx 0.1$, both in historical and implied volatility data.
+This low Hurst index implies a ``rough'' volatility path that is far less smooth than Brownian motion, leading to stronger short-term memory and more accurate modelling of the volatility clustering and bursts which are often observed in financial markets.
+For various aspects of rough volatility models, see \cite{BayerFritzGatheral2015,GatheralJaissonRosenbaum2018,JacquierMartiniMuguruza2018,EuchRosenbaum2019,FordeZhang2017,FordeSmithViitasaary2021,FrizGassiatPigato2021,FrizGassiatPigato2022,BayerFrizFukasawaGatheralJacquierRosenbaum2024} and the bibliographies therein.